‘Sick to my stomach’: Rachel Brosnahan, other celebs from Highland Park react to deadly July 4 shooting - NewsBreak

 Musician and Illinois native Billy Corgan of Smashing Pumpkins, who owns a café and record shop in downtown Highland Park, said Tuesday morning that the business will be closed amid an ongoing investigation.

-“We kindly ask that you take a moment to think of those most affected by this unspeakable tragedy,” reads a message shared by the business via Instagram.Witness describes parade shooting, suspect: ‘I saw his eye in the scope’
+“We kindly ask that you take a moment to think of those most affected by this unspeakable tragedy,” reads a message shared by the business via Instagram.GOP nominee for Illinois governor apologizes after calling for people to ‘move on’ after shooting

 Six people were killed and at least 30 others were wounded after a shooter opened fire on a crowd at a Fourth of July parade in Highland Park on Monday shortly after 10 a.m.
 Police arrested a 22-year-old suspect, identified as Robert “Bobby” Crimo III, later that day.